 The term die refers to a tool used in manufacturing to form materials, but the concept of SMED can apply to many work environments.
 Any time setup needs to occur before a process begins can be optimized with SMED.
+Manufacturing environments will be the obvious choice for SMED implementation, but most work environments—fast food restaurants, offices, call centers, etc.—have certain processes that need to happen before workers can perform their duties.
+This is where SMED implementation can optimize tasks and improve production and productivity.

 Think of a pit crew at a NASCAR race.
 This trained crew knows how to remove the old tires and put on the new ones as quickly as possible.
 Ideally, changeovers in the workplace will be coordinated and performed like this.